What is the CBG?

 What is cannabigerol (CBG)?

-Discovered in the 1960s by cannabis research pioneers Yechiel Gaoni and Raphael Mechoulam, cannabigerol (CBG) is one of the compounds found in cannabis.
-It is found in both psychoactive and non-psychoactive hemp plants.
-Like CBD, CBG is non-psychoactive.
-Unlike tetrahydrocannabinol or THC, it does not produce any psychotropic, consciousness-altering effects
+Discovered in the 1960s by cannabis research pioneers Yechiel Gaoni and Raphael Mechoulam, cannabigerol (CBG) is one of the compounds present in cannabis.
+It is found in psychoactive and non-psychoactive hemp plants.
+Just like CBD, CBG is non-psychoactive.
+Unlike tetrahydrocannabinol or THC, it therefore does not produce any psychotropic effects of modifying consciousness.

-So far, it looks a lot like CBD, except that CBG has a non-negligible difference: it is a mother molecule.
-This means that its presence is very important for the biosynthesis of all the other cannabinoids present in cannabis, like THC or CBD.
-CBG is essentially the base on which all other cannabinoids depend and initiates the process of plant growth by converting the other components
+So far, it looks a lot like CBD, except that CBG has one significant difference: it is a parent molecule.
+This means that its presence is very important for the biosynthesis of all other cannabinoids present in cannabis, such as THC or CBD.
+CBG is essentially the base that all other cannabinoids depend on and initiates the plant's growth process by converting the other components.

-Because of this process, cannabis strains generally contain very little CBG, usually below 1% in quantity.
-Specialized breeders have begun experimenting with genetic manipulation and cross-breeding to obtain higher yields of CBG in cannabis.
+Due to this process, cannabis strains generally contain very little CBG, usually below 1% in quantity.
+Specialty breeders have begun experimenting with genetic manipulation and crossbreeding in order to obtain higher yields of CBG in cannabis.

-In the cannabis product community, CBG is attracting a lot of interest and for good reason.
-Its unique position among the other components promises a great therapeutic interest that can surpass CBD and offer an alternative to THC which is legally prohibited.
-This potent concentrate could revolutionize the entire consumption of cannabis products and even science.
-Studies on this mystery compound continue in an encouraging way
+In the world of cannabis-derived products, CBG is attracting a lot of interest and for good reason.
+Its unique position among other components promises great therapeutic interest that can surpass CBD and offer an alternative to THC which is legally prohibited.
+This powerful concentrate could revolutionize the entire consumption of cannabis products and even science.
+Studies on this mystery component continue encouragingly.

-CBG offers therapeutic benefits that are considered remarkable for the body.
-Indeed, CBG seems to have the potential to rank higher than other known cannabinoids, especially when it comes to medicinal applications.
-Fundamentally different from its peers in its chemical structure, CBG offers different effects than the others, especially in the action it produces in the body.
+CBG offers therapeutic benefits considered remarkable for the body.
+Indeed, CBG appears to have the potential to reach higher ranks than other known cannabinoids, especially when it comes to medicinal applications.
+Fundamentally different from its peers due to its chemical structure, CBG offers effects different from others, particularly in the action it produces in the body.

 Studies on the subject show that CBG can play a role in many diseases.
-It has been proven to activate the CB1 and CB2 receptors of the endocannabinoid system (ECS) in the human body and thus affects the central nervous system
+It has been proven to activate the CB1 and CB2 receptors of the endocannabinoid system (ECS) of the human body and therefore affects the central nervous system.

 Unlike CBD, CBG is still little known and little studied by scientists.
-We are therefore in the early stages of discoveries concerning CBG.
-The more popular it becomes within the consumer community and patients wishing to treat themselves with CBG, the more studies will multiply
+We are therefore at the beginning of discoveries concerning CBG.
+The more popular the product becomes within the community of consumers and patients wishing to treat themselves with CBG, the more studies will multiply.

-Here is a comprehensive list of potential therapeutic benefits of CBG on the human body and various diseases.
+Here is an exhaustive list of the potential therapeutic benefits of CBG on the human body and different diseases.

 CBG and inflammatory bowel disease (IBD)